controlm/automation-api-community-solutions/1-general-automation-api-usage-examples/automate-workload-automation-reporting/scripts/README.md

 ```

 ### Check report format
 Check for 'pdf' or 'csv'.
-Although the default is 'csv' when left blank when not specifed the API request fails.
+Although the default is 'csv' when left blank when not specified the API request fails.
 ```
 # Check report format
 case $reportFormat in